Budapestby VisitCity Guides

 Frequently Asked Questions

-Plan 2-4 hours for a complete experience including different pools, saunas, and relaxation time.
+We recommend planning 2-4 hours for a complete experience including different pools, saunas, and relaxation time.
 Limit individual thermal pool sessions to 15-20 minutes to avoid overheating, with cooling breaks between sessions.